Dietrich Klagges

-He is responsible for giving Adolf Hitler citizenship of Germany in 1932.
+He is responsible for giving Adolf Hitler citizenship of Germany in 1932, making him eligible to run for political office.

 Youth and early career

 Klagges was the youngest of a forest ranger's seven children.
 He underwent training as a volksschule teacher at the teaching seminary at Soest.
 He enrolled for military service in the 15th Infantry Regiment, headquartered in Minden, but was injured and discharged with a partial disability.
 He then worked as a teacher in Harpen near Bochum.
 After the First World War broke out, he re-enlisted in the 13th Infantry Regiment on 15 January 1915.
 He saw action on the western front but was badly wounded with a gunshot wound to the right thigh on 1 April 1915.
 He saw no further action and, after release from the hospital, was discharged on 31 July 1916.
 He returned to teaching, this time in Wilster in Holstein.

 In 1918 he joined the German National People's Party (DNVP) and stayed with the party until 1924.
 After leaving the DNVP, Klagge was for a short time a member of the extreme right-wing German Völkisch Freedom Party (Deutschvölkische Freiheitspartei), which had been founded late in 1922.
-He soon left it, eventually joining the NSDAP on 13 June 1925 (membership number 7,646).
+He soon left it, eventually joining the Nazi Party (NSDAP) on 13 June 1925 (membership number 7,646).
 From 1926 until 1930 he worked as a deputy headmaster at a middle school in Benneckenstein (now in Saxony-Anhalt), where from 1928 to 1930 he also served as the Ortsgruppenleiter of the Party's local branch.
 Because of his membership in the Party, he was dismissed from the Prussian school service and stripped of his pension.
 In the same year, he first rose to prominence in Braunschweig, where he busied himself as a Nazi propaganda speechmaker.

 Writings

-From 1921 on, Klagges was busy writing völkisch, antidemocratic, and anti-Semitic writings which appeared in right-wing newspapers and the like.
+From 1921 on, Klagges was busy writing Völkisch, antidemocratic, and anti-Semitic writings which appeared in right-wing newspapers and the like.
 He wrote for example for Die völkische Schule or Deutschlands Erneuerung and was himself the publisher of the magazine Nordlicht.
 His partly theological publications were moulded by radical religious racism.

 Nazi political offices in Brunswick

-In the Landtag election in the state of Brunswick on 14 September 1930, the Nazi party emerged as the third strongest party, and entered into a coalition government with other conservative parties, including the German National People's Party.
+In the Landtag election in the state of Brunswick on 14 September 1930, the Nazi Party emerged as the third strongest party, and entered into a coalition government with other conservative parties, including the German National People's Party.